 Unrefined Oils and Butters

-We use unrefined virgin oils and butters whenever possible.
-Many of the virgin unrefined (non-deodorized) butters and oils have a scent of their own which can affect the scent of the final product.
+We use virgin oils and butters whenever possible.
+Since virgin oils and butters are unrefined they often have a scent of their own which can affect the scent of the final product.

-Since these products are unrefined, their natural scent can also vary from one batch to another.
+The natural scent of these unrefined ingredients can also vary from one batch to another.